-All children who are receiving SEND support will be invited to a termly review meeting along with their parents.
+All children who are receiving SEND support will be invited to a termly review meeting along with their parents (where appropriate according to the child's age/needs.
 At the meeting we will explore the provision in school from the point of view of the child themselves and of their parents.
 The aim of this meeting is to ensure we are meeting all needs to a high standard - enabling each child to 'be the best they can be' The views and input of parents and pupils themselves are of utmost importance at these meetings and help to inform our future planning.